Latin woman with long black hair, smooth skin, and glossy makeup, looking directly at the camera

 Could you be happy and fulfilled without marriage?

-Describe your perfect wedding?
+Describe your perfect wedding.

 What are your desires for marriage roles; who will be doing what?